msellan/wcg_bash/README.md

 The <code>create_load</code> does most of the heavy lifting by reading all output lines from the API after calling other functions to remove JSON formatting and adding sql commands to create a sql load script.
 There are 19 fields per record.

-This function syncronizes the order of the fields adding a placeholder for the one column that gets added dynamically based on workunit status, "Receivedtime".
+This function synchronizes the order of the fields adding a placeholder for the one column that gets added dynamically based on workunit status, "Receivedtime".
 But mostly it coverts newlines to commas and inserts parentheses and newlines around each record.

+NOTE:  You an derive a plain CSV file instead of a SQL load script by passing "-createcsv" as an argument at runtime.

 <h3>de_json</h3>